flutter/samples/experimental/null_safety/README.md

   1. Select Open Project, and select the `null_safety/null_safe_app` folder.

   1. Open the file `lib/main.dart` in the code editor.

-  1. Select 'Open Dart Settings' in the top banner.

-  1. Select both 'Enable Dart support' checkmarks at the top and bottom of the dialog.

-  1. Under Dart SDK specify the path to the Dart preview SDK (2.9.0-14.0.dev).
-     Click OK.

   1. Select Run > Run and the project should run and print a message in the Run pane.